e-tweedy/BikeSafePA/README.md

 ## Introduction:
 In this project we'll analyze data related to crashes involving bicycles in the state of Pennsylvania during the years 2002-2021.
 We focus on a publically accessible dataset of crash records in the state which is made available by Pennsylvania Department of Transportation (PENNDOT).

-The central goal is to examine the prevalence of various aspects of vehicle crashes involving bicycles in Pennsylvania, analyze how these factors might affect the severity of the crash from the cyclist's point of view, and build and evaluate machine learning models to predict serious cyclist injury or cyclist fatality.
+The central goals are to examine the prevalence of various aspects of vehicle crashes involving bicycles in Pennsylvania, analyze how these factors might affect the severity of the crash from the cyclist's point of view, and build and evaluate machine learning models to predict serious cyclist injury or cyclist fatality.

 The PENNDOT dataset, as well as related resources such as a data dictionary, can be found (https://pennshare.maps.arcgis.com/apps/webappviewer/index.html?id=8fdbf046e36e41649bbfd9d7dd7c7e7e).

 ## Repository contents:

 The project repository consists of the following components:
-1. Two IPython files in the main directory:
+1. Three IPython files in the main directory:
     * 1_PA_bike_crashes_data.ipynb : A notebook which demonstrates the acquisition and cleaning of the dataset
-    * 2_PA_bike_crashes_vis.ipynb : A notebook in which the data is analyzed and visualized in order to uncover patterns and inspire actions which might outcomes for cyclists
+    * 2_PA_bike_crashes_vis.ipynb : A notebook in which the data is analyzed and visualized in order to uncover patterns and inspire actions which might improve outcomes for cyclists
     * 3_PA_bike_crashes_models.ipynb : A notebook in which machine learning models are developed and evaluated.
 These models are classifiers designed to predict whether or not a cyclists suffered serious injury or death.
 2. 'data' folder with the following subfolders:
     * 'raw_csv' : a directory containing four .CSV files which are processed in the first notebook